 Basic transplant harness configuration

 The basic configuration for the OEM Kenwood Navi is pictured at the top of this page, and consists of:

 Price for the basic transplant harness is $29.

 Separate 24-pin reverse Navi harness

-For a custom version of the 24-pin harness for other applications (different cars and/or HUs), e-mail me with the details of what you would like to do.
+For a custom version of the 24-pin harness for other applications (different cars and/or HUs), e-mail me details of what you would like to do.
 I'll want to see a factory diagram (pin-out and/or wiring diagram) for the car or HU.

 Additional Options for A/V Inputs and Outputs

-The OEM Kenwood Navi has several audio and video inputs and outputs.
+The OEM Kenwood Navi has these audio and video inputs and outputs: